WannesMalfait/Blender-shaders/src/mnode/shape.md

 ## Different ranges

 To make the functions work on ranges other than `[0,1]` we can use the steps we used to create the `Map Range` node from scratch, with one new step in the middle.
-Like before we have an input and an output range, e.g. `[a,b]` and `[c,d]`
+Like before, we have an input and an output range, e.g. `[a,b]` and `[c,d]`.

 - First remap the range to `[0,1]` by subtracting `a` and dividing by `b` - `a`.
 - At this point it is possible that the values exceed the `[0,1]` range, if the actual input exceeded the `[a,b]` range.
 To fix this we `Clamp` the input between 0 and 1, i.e. values less than 0 go to 0, and values greater than 1 go to 1.
 Now we apply the function to the clamped range.